 Messy eating is normal when children are learning to feed themselves.
 It’s natural for them to start by using their hands and fingers and then move on to cutlery, cups and plates.
-Over time, their muscles and coordination improve, and mealtimes will be less messy.
+Over time, their muscles and coordination improve, and mealtimes become less messy.

 Children go through developmental stages as they learn to feed themselves.
 First they learn to eat solids and then take food from a spoon.
 They start feeding themselves with their hands and then move on to feeding themselves with spoons, forks and cups.

-That’s a lot to learn, so you can expect a few spills along the way!
+It takes a lot of time, practice and muscle coordination for children to learn to get food into their mouths without making a mess, so you can expect a few spills along the way!

 Messy eating and playing with food

 Children love to experiment and play with their food, even after they’ve developed the motor skills they need to eat without mess.